yuruki/fuse-autoscale/README.md

 ## Solution

-Instead of the current autoscale concept focusing on the containers and applying one profile per container we should focus on the profiles.

-OK, so we have this pile of profiles.
-We have defined the desired running state with the profile requirements (instance limits and dependencies).
-With the combination of maxDeviation and averageAssignmentsPerContainer we can essentially define the shape of an elastic Fabric.
+Instead of fabric8's current autoscale concept focusing on the containers and applying one profile per container we should focus on the profiles.
+Profile requirements define the desired running state with the instance limits and dependencies.
+With the combination of maxDeviation and averageAssignmentsPerContainer parameters we can essentially define the shape of an elastic Fabric.
+Fuse-autoscaler component implements this profile-centric approach.

 Example config: